Covid 19 coronavirus: Govt restricting seats on Air NZ flights for Kiwis returning home

 This would enable the Government to safely place New Zealanders arriving home into a managed isolation or quarantine facility, said Woods.

+Woods said it was about bringing New Zealanders home "in a safe way".

+"We're doing this so we can ensure we have that very strong line of defence."

-"Last week Air Commodore Darryn Webb and I met with Air New Zealand's Chief Executive Greg Foran to discuss safe and robust ways to jointly manage the big growth in New Zealanders coming home," Woods said.
+In a statement earlier today, she said she and Air Commodore Darryn Webb "met with Air New Zealand's chief executive Greg Foran to discuss safe and robust ways to jointly manage the big growth in New Zealanders coming home," Woods said.

 "Air New Zealand has agreed to put a temporary hold on new bookings in the short term, as well as looking at aligning daily arrivals with the capacity available at managed isolation facilities.

-"People who have already booked flights with Air New Zealand will still be able to enter New Zealand subject to availability of quarantine space."
+"People who have already booked flights with Air New Zealand will still be able to enter New Zealand subject to availability of quarantine space.

 "We are seeing rapid growth in the numbers of New Zealander coming home as the Covid-19 pandemic worsens.

-"Our number one priority is stopping the virus at the border, so everyone must to go into quarantine or managed isolation.
-The Government is also talking to other airlines about managing flows
+"Our number one priority is stopping the virus at the border, so everyone must go into quarantine or managed isolation.
+The Government is also talking to other airlines about managing flows.

-"The last thing we need are hastily set up facilities to meet demand, so we must have a manageable number of fit-for-purpose, safe facilities that do the job of stopping Covid at the border," Woods said.
+"The last thing we need are hastily set up facilities to meet demand, so we must have a manageable number of fit-for-purpose, safe facilities that do the job of stopping Covid at the border."

 Read More